Pray With Us

 Join Us for a Visualization Practice Online

-Join us in prayer through webcast or Zoom.
-Click on a calendar event to reveal the link to join and a link to download the practice text.
+Join us in prayer at our temple in Poolesville, MD, or online through webcast or Zoom.
+Click on a calendar event to reveal the location, link to join and a link to download the practice text.
 Scroll down for descriptions of our most common practices.

 Learn More About the Practices